What is IoX ?

 - Cisco Unified Computing System (UCS) servers

-Data and application access is protected by classical Cisco security mecanism.
+The data and application access is protected by classical Cisco security mecanism.
 For example, IoX applications hosted on an ISR router benefit from Netflow to help detect anormal activity and CBAC to inspect to inspect and restrict the network flows.
 These two security mecanism can be simulated in Cisco Packet Tracer 7.0

 Cisco IoX use cases